0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 ## Onboarding a new CDK

-New CDK chains must supply the following mandatory parameters:
+New CDK IP partners must supply the following mandatory parameters:

 - Public RPC
 - Chain ID